annieg73/RegressionModels/Regression Models Project.md

 ---
+output: pdf_document
+---
+---
 title: "Motor Trend Regression Models Project"
 output: pdf_document
 ---

 ### Introduction
 Motor Trend is a magazine about the automobile industry.
 The data used in this analyis was extracted from the 1974 Motor Trend US magazine, and comprises fuel consumption and 10 aspects of automobile design and performance for 32 automobiles (1973–74 models).
 The variables object of the study were: